 There is also a WFG Facebook page for interested parties.
 Lively picture-laden wild food conversations occur there on a sometimes daily basis.
 Gossipy forager?
 Get gossiping!
 Or come by to get your wild food fix, share your knowledge, bone up on wild food news, or whatever suits your techno-foraging pleasure.

-Then say it–for worse or hopefully for better.
-How am I supposed to know what you think if you don’t say anything?
-Use the comment form, like the one below, on each post to leave public comments.
-Or drop me a line in private through the Contact link.
+Please by all means share your thoughts, for worse or hopefully for better.
+Use the comment form, like the one below, on each post to leave public comments pertaining to specific posts.
+Or drop me a line in private through the Contact form.

 Thanks so much and happy foraging!